How to draw legs for beginners.

 Female figurative art, drawing legs

-In the next sketch of a nude lying on her side, you can see that she is of a slightly heavier build, again note the shape of the legs in relation to her position.
-It is always important to take into account the position of the subjects legs in relation to the rest of their body.
+In the next sketch of a subject lying on her side, you can see that she is of a slightly heavier build.
+When learning how to draw legs note the shape of the legs in relation to the position of the subject.
+It is always important to take into account the position of the subject's legs in relation to the rest of their body.
 As demonstrated in these sketches.

 Below are some more examples to help you understand the perspective and proportion of the legs when posed differently.

 Notice the proportion of the legs when extended, as in the standing pose and the subject lying with outstretched legs.
 Also, notice the apparent shortening of the lower leg on the kneeling nude.